Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning: Abstract

 \section{Abstract}

-Query reformulation aims to alter potentially noisy or ambiguous text sequences into coherent ones closer to natural language questions.
-In this process, it is also crucial to maintain and even enhance performance in a downstream environments like question answering when rephrased queries are given as input.
-We explore methods to generate these query reformulations by training reformulators using text-to-text transformers and apply policy-based reinforcement learning algorithms to further encourage reward learning.
-Query fluency is numerically evaluated by the same class of model fine-tuned on a human-evaluated well-formedness dataset.
-The reformulator leverages linguistic knowledge obtained from transfer learning and generates more well-formed reformulations than a translation-based model in qualitative and quantitative analysis.
-During reinforcement learning, it better retains fluency while optimizing the RL objective to acquire question answering rewards and can generalize to out-of-sample textual data in qualitative evaluations.
-Our RL framework is demonstrated to be flexible, allowing reward signals to be sourced from different downstream environments such as intent classification.
+Query reformulation aims to alter noisy or ambiguous text sequences into coherent ones closer to natural language questions.
+This is to prevent errors from propagating in a client-facing pipeline and promote better communication with users.
+Besides, it is crucial to maintain performance in downstream environments like question answering when rephrased queries are given as input.
+We show that under the previous framework (AQA), attempts to alter RL algorithms do not bring significant benefits to either reward acquisition or sequence fluency.
+Instead, we leverage a query-reformulating text-to-text transformer (QRT5) and apply policy-based RL algorithms to further nudge this reformulator and obtain better answers downstream by generating reward-acquiring query trajectories.
+QRT5 shows better sample efficiency in RL to achieve the same level of QA performance as the previous approach.
+It can generate reformulations with more readability based on query well-formedness evaluations and can generalize to out-of-sample data.
+Our framework is demonstrated to be flexible, allowing reward signals to be sourced from different downstream environments such as intent classification.